-Scheduled for May 6-9: At the end of the semester each team will make a formal oral presentation to the capstone class along with invited faculty and alumni.
-Prior to this presentation, you must do at least one practice presentation for your research Adviser in order to get feedback on your presentation style and content.
+Scheduled for the week of December 8: At the end of the semester each team will make a formal oral presentation to the capstone class along with invited faculty and alumni.
+Prior to this presentation, you must do at least one practice presentation for your research advisor in order to get feedback on your presentation style and content.
 In addition, please email the final PowerPoint file (or link to Prezi) at least 24 hours before the presentation to both your research Advisers.